 Second, the slightly softening hot broth pulls flavor from the chili, scallions, mushrooms, and fresh cilantro as they’re added to each person’s bowls moments before serving.

-In comparison to the super slow broth, this cook-in-the-bowls process all happens in the blink of an eye.
-For me, those last few minutes of assembling each bowl are another of Pho Bo’s many pleasures — it means the waiting is very nearly over and the enjoyment of eating is about to begin.
+Compared to the super slow broth, this cook-in-the-bowls process all happens in the blink of an eye.
+For me, those last few minutes of assembling each bowl are another of Pho Bo’s many pleasures — it means the waiting is nearly over and the enjoyment of eating is about to begin.

 Spicy Pho Bo